kubeflow/blog/_posts/2025-09-06-kubeflow-and-gsoc2025.md

 ## 📚 Project Highlights

-Below are the key projects from this year’s GSoC.
+Below are the projects from this year’s GSoC.
 Each section includes a short summary, contributor details, and links to project resources.

 ---